Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: The Cat -Multicategory of Small Multicategories

 \section{The \texorpdfstring{$\Cat$}{Cat}-Multicategory of Small Multicategories}

-The 2-category of small multicategories has a closed symmetric monoidal structure given by the Boardman-Vogt tensor product.
+The 2-category $\Multicat$ of small multicategories, multifunctors, and multinatural transformations has a closed symmetric monoidal structure given by the Boardman-Vogt tensor product.
 This induces a $\Cat$-multicategory structure that we will describe below.
 We give only those details necessary for the arguments in the sequel, and refer the reader to \cite[Chapters~5 and~6]{cerberusIII} for a full treatment of related background.